 Body Scans and Other Predictive Factors

-While multiparametric MRI and color Doppler ultrasound are excellent tools for monitoring disease inside the prostate, scanning the rest of the body for cancer that may have spread to the lymph nodes or bones is also critical.
+While multiparametric MRI is an excellent tool for monitoring disease inside the prostate, scanning the rest of the body for cancer that may have spread to the lymph nodes or bones is also critical.
 Body scans are necessary for every Stage of Blue except Sky.
 Traditionally, doctors have relied on CT scans and bone scans.
 However, their accuracy is disappointing.
 Undetected spread is the most common reason for cancer recurrence after the initial treatment.
-Positron emission tomography (PET) scans provide three-dimensional images of the whole body.

 Previous